MSFT-Cantro/project-ledger-docs/GODADDY_DNS_SETUP.md

-# 🌐 GoDaddy DNS Setup Guide for projectledger.ca
+# 🌐 GoDaddy DNS Setup Guide for app.projectledger.ca

 **Date:** October 2, 2025
 **Domain:** projectledger.ca
+**Application URL:** app.projectledger.ca
 **Azure Static IP:** 20.1.213.250

 ---

 ## 📋 Overview

-This guide will help you configure your GoDaddy domain `projectledger.ca` to point to your Azure Container Apps deployment.
+This guide will help you configure your GoDaddy domain to use the subdomain `app.projectledger.ca` for your Azure Container Apps deployment.

 ---